 Back to the Roots Organic Mushroom Kit on Amazon will help you get started.

-When you stir your mushrooms, it causes the mushrooms to steam – which will hamper caramelizing them.
-The better way for sautéed mushrooms, is to leave them alone.
+When you stir your mushrooms, it causes them to steam – which will hamper the caramelizing process.
+The better way to sauté mushrooms, is to leave them alone.

-4) Make the recipe for sautéed mushrooms and use them to top baked crostini, along with cream cheese.
+• Make the recipe for sautéed mushrooms and use them to top baked crostini, along with a layer of cream cheese.

-5) Top your pasta with these delicious morsels.
+• Top your pasta with these mushrooms to add meaty texture and delicious flavor.

 Is the recipe for sautéed mushrooms good for you?